10 March 2016

 Firstly, it brings a sense of equality in their minds.
 Cleaning

-dishes together with other students puts everyone in one basket irrespective of
+dishes together with other students puts everyone i

 their gender and economic status.
 Secondly, a sense of responsibility and